Kare-Benjamin/BachelorThesis_NodeJS/README.md

 # BachelorThesis_NodeJS
-This repository contains the backend/frontend NodeJS solution of a Bachelor Thesis.
+This repository contains the backend/frontend NodeJS solution from a Bachelor Thesis.
 It is created using JavaScript and is based on communication between Google Firebase and a NodeJS backend.

 NodeJS establishes a web hosting system and a WebSocket connection for real-time updates to a set of web pages.
 NodeJS Interacts with Google Firebase in real-time fetching data, which is relayed from a sensor system (Texas Instruments + ESP32 setup).
 It automatically updates the latest values with the HTTP GET method using callbacks.